koddo/example-cljs-reagent/README.md

 I go to dance class, and I'm a fan of rueda de casino.
 It's hard for me to establish correspondence between moves and their names.

+Music mp3 should to be encoded with constant bit rate, otherwise `audio.currentTime` is extremely inaccurate: <http://stackoverflow.com/questions/25468063/html5-audio-currenttime-attribute-inaccurate/37768679#37768679>
+Or use ogg vorbis.

 `$ awk '{print $1}' labels.txt` or `double_beats.py labels.txt`